araobp/pic-mcu/TWELITE.md

 Note: the sensor also outputs temperature data from a thermistor on the chip.
 I transfer both MSB and LSB in this case.

-## Feature extraction on PIC16F1

-In spite of 8bit quantization, the load on TWELITE is still heavy.
-It may require further processing to calculate features on PIC16F1 before transmitting the data to the master node.
+## Extracting features for motion detection

 ### Features for example

-#### A: Diff

-Diff between the current value and the previous value for each pixel.

-#### B: Sum of diff along each row

-Diff average along each row.

-#### C: Sensing motion of moving objects

-Diff output emphasizes edges of moving objects, and the diff value corresponds to their speed (vector).
+Diff output between frames emphasizes edges of moving objects, and the diff value corresponds to their speed (vector).

 ```
 Diff at each column